-Trump's pandering to Saudi Arabia is tearing us apart
+Trump's pandering to Saudi Arabia is tearing the Middle East apart

 Remarkably, though US officials hastily pinned the assault on Tehran, Trump announced that he and his administration "are waiting to hear from the Kingdom as to who they believe was the cause of this attack, and under what terms we would proceed", suggesting that Iran was responsible.